7 Ways to Improve Stress Management & Mental Wellbeing

 Self-Care

 Beyond your routine, self-care is crucial.
 Self-care can be anything from brushing your teeth regularly, to taking a short nap when feeling tired, or reaching out to a friend or family member if you feel sad or lonely.
-By practicing self-care and staying in tune with personal needs, your well-being routine begins to take shape: for more information on self-care, visit GoodTherapy.org.
+By practicing self-care and staying in tune with personal needs, your well-being routine begins to take shape: for more information on self-care, visit National Institute of Mental Health.

 If you feel self-care is not enough, contact your primary physician and check out the following mental health well-being assessment from Mental Health America (MHA).
-In the case of a medical emergency call 911 or for mental health emergencies, call the National Suicide Prevention Hotline at 1-800-273-8255.
+In the case of a medical emergency call 911 or for mental health emergencies, call or text 988 to speak with a trained counselor at the 988 Suicide & Crisis Lifeline.

 Time Management